ccarrero-sf/cortex_agents_summit/README.md

 ```

-## Setup Tools to be Used by the Agent
+## Step 2: Setup Tools to be Used by the Agent

 We are going to be using a Snowflake Notebook to setup the Tools that will be used by the Snowflake Cortex Agents API.
 Open the Notebook and follow each of the cells.